 The posters on your train to work keep changing in line with the items you purchased last week.

-An anonymous colleague drops clippings of interesting articles on your desk.
-You have no idea how they know about your fascination for modern art and dancing hamsters.
+An anonymous colleague keeps dropping articles on your desk.
+You have no idea how they know about your interest in personality tests and vegan cooking.

 Political canvassers representing views just a little more extreme than yours randomly appear when you’re in your favourite thrift store, or browsing through magazines at the newsagent.